-For countries where BSE is likely but not confirmed or confirmed at a lower level and for countries where BSE has been confirmed, at a higher level (GBR levels III and IV) the material should in addition be sourced at least according to the recommendations made in the SSC opinion of 25 June 1999 on "Fallen stock"
+- e.
+Given the fact that animals and materials that carry an actual or suspected TSE risk should be disposed of, the SSC, in the line of its opinion on "Fallen stock" opinion of 24-25 June 1999, considers that purified tallow derivatives can be considered to be safe provided the production process uses the appropriate, validated and scientifically most up-to-date methods and processes in terms of eliminating and inactivating the TSE agent.
+The material should in addition be sourced respecting the recommendations made in the SSC opinion of 25 June 1999 on "Fallen stock" - f.

-f.
 The SSC considers that separate storage, transport and use of industrial tallow is needed to avoid possible mixed uses or contamination with food or feed-grade tallow.
 Also, if the intended end use cannot be verified and controlled to exclude any human or animal consumption or use, then the conditions outlined for food-standard tallow should apply also for tallow for industrial or technical use.